-- o Admissions
+- Admissions

-- o Attainment
+- Attainment

-- o Exclusions
+- Exclusions

-- o Rewards and sanctions
+- Rewards and sanctions

-- o Parents and Pupil's Questionnaires
+- Parents and Pupil's Questionnaires

 The Governing Body seeks to ensure that people from 'protected groups' as defined by The Equality Act 2010 are not discriminated against when applying for jobs at our school.
 The Governors welcome all applications to join the school, whatever background or minority group a child may come from.